This article was first published in the January 2013 International edition of Accounting and Business magazine.

-As you’re finding your feet, an article appears in an obscure Japanese magazine, Facta, making allegations that your company had spent getting on for US$1bn on ‘minuscule’ businesses and writing off the costs in the subsequent year.
+As you’re finding your feet, an article appears in an obscure Japanese magazine, Facta, alleging that your company had spent getting on for US$1bn on ‘minuscule’ businesses and writing off the costs in the subsequent year.
 The magazine also asks questions about the ‘bizarre acquisition’ of a British company at a large premium over its market capitalisation, with US$700m in unexplained advisory fees linked to the deal.

 As you turn up the heat, your new board colleagues get tense.
 A second article appears in Facta, mentioning ‘anti-social forces’, a euphemism for organised crime.
 The rest of the Japanese media studiously ignores the story, as do shareholders.

 You start to fear having an ‘accident’.
 You suspect you are being followed.
 Any chance of a proper investigation could be buried with you.

 Lacking hard evidence and aware of your fiduciary duties not to gratuitously damage the company but unable to ignore potential criminal activity, you start to copy your communications to the auditors – not just in Japan, but their colleagues in Asia, Europe and the US, as well as the audit firm’s global chairman.